spkcspider/spkcspider/README.md

 Further features and advantages of spkcspider are:

-* depending services like web stores need not tp save your private data This makes them easily DSGVO compatible without adjustments
+* cross device configuration without saving user data on webshop/service.
-  * doing so breaches contain only links to data (which can also be protected)
+  This makes them easily DSGVO compatible without adjustments
 * Address Data have to changed only on one place if you move.
 This is especially useful if you move a lot Also if you travel and want to buy something on the way.
 * Verification of data is possible.
-* Privacy: private servers are easily set up (only requirement: cgi), compatible to tor
+* Privacy: private servers are easily set up (only requirement: cgi), also compatible to tor
 * Travelling: some people don't respect common rules for privacy.
 This tool allows you to keep your digital life private.
   * You don't have it on the device
   * You can hide your data with the travel mode (against the worst kind of inspectors)
     * Note: traces could be still existent (like "recently-used" feature, bookmarks)
-  * for governments: the data can still be acquired by other ways.
-So why bothering the travel mode and trusting your inspectors blindly?
+  * for governments: use psychology instead of breaking into systems!
+The only victims are law-abidding citizens.

 # Installation